-The Wake Forest University Primate Center (WFUPC) is located on 38 fenced and secured acres within the 200-acre Friedberg campus.
-The WFUPC is located ten miles away from the Medical Center/Bowman Gray Campus and consists of buildings for housing nonhuman primates and mice as well as a large complex of laboratories and offices.
-The WFUPC has its own animal resources unit, supervised by an investigator and staffed by professionals with long experience in caring for nonhuman primates and other animals.
+The Wake Forest Primate Center (WFPC) is located on 38 fenced and secured acres within the 200-acre Friedberg campus.
+The WFPC is located ten miles away from the Medical Center/Bowman Gray Campus and consists of buildings for housing nonhuman primates and mice as well as a large complex of laboratories and offices.
+The WFPC has its own animal resources unit, supervised by an investigator and staffed by professionals with long experience in caring for nonhuman primates and other animals.

 Currently funded grants support active research protocols totaling 18 million dollars in direct support from NIH and other sources.
-Most of these protocols employ cynomolgus monkeys and African green monkeys.
+Most of these protocols employ African green monkeys.
 The majority of animals on active research protocols are located on the Friedberg Campus, and most are housed in social groups.